Friday, 26 October 2007

 Bay Owl, 19 Jan, 2007

-Post Script: Uditha, Palitha & the Deepal Warakagoda, the Serendib Scops Owl discoverer met with a dangerous road accident in February while driving to Sinharaja to observe these nesting Bay Owls.
-This had happened when their 4 WD vehicle was skidded several metres off the road into a ditch when trying to avoid a head-on collision with a truck.
+Post Script: Uditha, Palitha and Deepal Warakagoda, the Serendib Scops Owl discoverer met with a dangerous road accident in February, while driving to Sinharaja to observe these nesting Bay Owls.
+This had happened when their vehicle was skidded several metres off the road into a ditch.
+It had happened when trying to avoid a head-on collision with a truck coming at dangerous speed.
 Two persons suffered considerable injuries.
 However, considering the circumstances, it was a lucky escape as it could have been a lot worse.
 This unfortunate incident prevented further monitoring of the nest by them.
-I stopped my night time observations after 18 & 19 Jan. as the local forest rangers weren’t too happy in visitors causing ‘disturbance’ to animals during night.
+I stopped my night time observations after 18 & 19 Jan., as the local forest rangers weren’t too happy in birders trying to learn more about the ecology of a rare forest bird.

 2 comments: